intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/commit-access.rst

 Commit rights will be granted to anyone who requests them and fulfills the following criteria:

-- Has contributed at least 25 patches to i915 driver that have already been merged upstream.
+- Has contributed at least 25 patches to the chosen driver that have already been merged upstream.
 Most of the patches must be non-trivial, not just simple spelling or style fixes or code movement.

-- Has reviewed at least 25 patches from other developers to i915 driver that have already been merged upstream.
+- Has reviewed at least 25 patches from other developers to the chosen driver that have already been merged upstream.
 Again, most of the reviewed patches must be non-trivial.

-- Are actively participating in discussions about their work and areas of expertise on the project communication channels (the intel-gfx mailing list,
+- Are actively participating in discussions about their work and areas of expertise on the project communication channels listed above.
-  #intel-gfx freenode IRC channel, and freedesktop.org bugzilla).

-- Has been active in the past year (at least some commits or reviews on i915 driver).
+- Has been active in the past year (at least some commits or reviews on the chosen driver).

 - Will be regularly contributing further patches.
-This includes regular contributors to other parts of the open source graphics stack who only do the occasional patch within i915 itself.
+This includes regular contributors to other parts of the open source graphics stack who only do the occasional patch within the driver itself.

 - Agrees to use their commit rights in accordance with the documented merge criteria, tools, processes, and :ref:`code-of-conduct`.